Anil Kokaram: Head of Department

 Since 2016, he is head of the department of Electronic and Electrical Engineering at Trinity College Dublin.
-With this position in the University of Dublin, he aims to "re-energizing our curriculum development and helping to improve our input from industry" as well as continue his involvement in Sigmedia Group.
+With this position, he aims to "re-energizing our curriculum development and helping to improve our input from industry" as well as continue his involvement in Sigmedia Group.
 He is also the lecturer of several modules including some for the Engineering course.

 Public appearances

 In 2010, he spoke at TEDxDUBLIN on the topic "The Mathematics of Bullet Time - From Muybridge to the Matrix".
 On 21 December 2017, Huawei invited him to their Research Video Summit in Dublin.

 Awards

 Academy Awards

 In 2007, Anil Kokaram received a Scientific and Technical Academy Award (Oscars) at their 79th annual ceremony for his cutting-edge video and audio restoration technologies: The Furnace.
 This toolset was developed in association with software engineers Dr. Bill Collis, Simon Robinson, Ben Kent from The Foundry and consists of an integrated suite of software tools that provides temporal coherence for enhancing visual effects in motion picture sequences with high quality robustness, modularity and flexibility.
 Before this technology, such tasks were very difficult and only possible with manual editing.
 The Furnace technology enabled some archive films to be restored such as John F Kennedy's visit to Ireland in 1963.
 In 2018, Peter Jackson used a lot of these video and audio restoration technologies in his documentary film They Shall Not Grow Old which transformed 100-year-old footage of the First World War into rich colour and sharp relief.